 - Go for showers!
 Baths generally use more hot water.
 Aim to keep your shower under 4 minutes by using a timer (it’s a handy visual tool for kids and teens, too).

-Third in the power-use chain is heating, using around 10-12% of your electricity, although this varies a lot between heating sources, with electric heaters usually being more expensive to run.
+Next up in the power-use chain is heating, although this varies a lot between heating sources, with electric heaters usually being more expensive to run.

-- It’s fairly common knowledge now that heat pumps tend to be the most energy efficient heaters, though that depends on the specific make and model.
-If you have one, use the thermostat and run it at a consistent temperature between 18 and 21°C.
+- Heat pumps are generally the most energy-efficient heaters (depending on the specific make and model), but use the thermostat and run it at a consistent temperature between 18 and 21°C.

 - Electric heaters do cost more to run, but they can be a good way to heat a small space quickly (like a child’s bedroom).
 Use the thermostat and timer to make sure you’re only running it when you need to.

 - Insulation is key.
 If you’re renting your landlord is required to insulate your home.
 Check under the house and the roof space, and if the insulation’s missing, have a chat with the landlord or property manager.